CHRONIC & ACUTE PAIN

 This means osteopathic treatment may not only help in managing recent injuries but also those ongoing niggles that have been around for as long as you can remember.

-To better understand the difference you can read the full article on our blog.
+To better understand the difference you can also read the full article on our blog.

 Acute typically refers to a fresh injury, and this phase typically lasts less than 3 to 6 months.
 Every structure in your body (muscles, bones, tendons, ligaments etc) has an approximate, expected healing time.